Peak District summer holidays: what’s on guide for families

 So grab your diary, pick your favourites, and make this summer one to remember.

-When visiting the National Park, we recommend arriving early or late in the day to avoid crowds.
-Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
-Please be respectful to local residents.
+When planning your visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
+Please also take all litter home with you, don’t bring BBQs, and park your car in designated parking areas.
+Also, please use these walks as a guide; access and stiles may change.

 For general days out, rather than specific events, please check out our guide to Family Days Out in the Peak District, which provides lots of inspiration.
 Although not much beats a long family walk in the Peak District or family bike ride, and perhaps a stop at a Peak District ice cream parlour afterwards to reward everyone’s efforts.